 Interestingly, 51% of the Danish respondents hoarded less (i.e. they reported “no extra shopping”) than British respondents.
 The study found no significant associations with gender, age, or level of education.

 In terms of the Big 5 traits, the hoarding personality correlates with high scores on extraversion and neuroticism, and low scores on conscientiousness and openness.
 The study found no significant associations with the Big 5 trait of agreeableness.

 These findings were largely in line with what Dammeyer had expected.
 For example, prior research shows that people high in neuroticism overreact to stress, and have a harder time coping with stressful situations.

-Likewise, a high score on openness was also associated with lower levels of extra shopping, which comports with previous findings.
+Likewise, the study linked high scores on openness to lower levels of extra shopping, which comports with previous findings.
 People high in openness show greater flexibility in dealing with changes, and this might make them less likely to stockpile

 High scores on conscientiousness also corresponded with a lower tendency to engage in extra shopping.
-Dammeyer suggests this may be because conscientious people tend to be disciplined, organized, and responsible.
+Dammeyer suggests this is because conscientious people are often disciplined, organized, and responsible.
 Less conscientious people, on the other hand, are more likely to behave impulsively and break the rules.

-Extraverts hoard for the thrill of it all
+Extraverts hoarded for the thrill of it all

 Extraverts’ increased propensity to stockpile, Dammeyer suggests, might be because extraverts are more social, and more excitement-seeking.
 As Dammeyer writes, “for some people [i.e. extraverts], doing extra shopping appears to be related to social activity and doing something active, whereas for others, it appears to be linked to reasons of panic and worry.”